mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 This Scripture says that the Passover must be kept where **He** chooses, not where we choose:

 {% include verse.html
-text="You are not permitted to offer the Passover sacrifice within any of your towns that YHWH your God is giving you.
-But **at the place that YHWH your God will choose as a dwelling for his name, only there shall you offer the Passover sacrifice**, in the evening at sunset, the time of day when you departed from Egypt." verse="Deuteronomy 16:5-6"
+text="You may not sacrifice the Passover within any of your gates which YHWH your God gives you; but **at the place which YHWH your God shall choose to cause his name to dwell in, there you shall sacrifice the Passover at evening**, at the going down of the sun, at the season that you came out of Egypt." verse="Deuteronomy 16:5-6"
 %}

 The following Scripture indicates that curses come upon those who keep Passover other than as prescribed.
 However, it also shows that YHWH is merciful towards those who try to keep His feasts.

 {% include verse.html
-text="For a multitude of the people, many of them from Ephraim, Manasseh, Issachar, and Zebulun, had not cleansed themselves, yet they ate the Passover contrary to what was prescribed.
-But Hezekiah prayed for them, saying, “May the good YHWH pardon all who set their hearts to seek God, YHWH the God of their ancestors, even though not in accordance with the sanctuary’s rules of cleanness.”
-YHWH heard Hezekiah and healed the people." verse="2 Chronicles 30:18-20"
+text="For a multitude of the people, even many of Ephraim, Manasseh, Issachar, and Zebulun, had not cleansed themselves, yet they ate the Passover other than the way it is written.
+For Hezekiah had prayed for them, saying, “May the good YHWH pardon everyone who sets his heart to seek God, YHWH, the God of his fathers, even if they aren’t clean according to the purification of the sanctuary.”
+YHWH listened to Hezekiah, and healed the people." verse="2 Chronicles 30:18-20"
 %}

 I am not aware of any Biblical record of the feasts being kept apart from the presence of YHWH.
 It is true that the feasts were at times kept outside Jerusalem, but only when YHWH (and the priests) were with the Israelites:

 {% include verse.html
-text="While the Israelites were camped in Gilgal, they kept the Passover in the evening on the fourteenth day of the month in the plains of Jericho.
-On the day after the Passover, on that very day, they ate the produce of the land, unleavened cakes and roasted grain." verse="Joshua 5:10-11"
+text="The children of Israel encamped in Gilgal.
+They kept the Passover on the fourteenth day of the month at evening in the plains of Jericho.
+They ate unleavened cakes and parched grain of the produce of the land on the next day after the Passover, in the same day." verse="Joshua 5:10-11"
 %}

 In fact, we *do* have evidence of a righteous person, residing outside of Jerusalem, **not** keeping a feast, but fasting:

 {% include verse.html
-text="At that time I, Daniel, had been mourning for three weeks.
-I had eaten no rich food, <strong>no meat or wine had entered my mouth</strong>, and I had not anointed myself at all, for the full three weeks.
-On the **twenty-fourth day of the first month**, as I was standing on the bank of the great river (that is, the Tigris) ..." verse="Daniel 10:2-4"
+text="In those days I, Daniel, was mourning three whole weeks.
+I ate no pleasant food. **No meat or wine came into my mouth.** I didn’t anoint myself at all, until three whole weeks were fulfilled.
+In the **twenty-fourth day of the first month**, as I was by the side of the great river, which is Hiddekel ..." verse="Daniel 10:2-4"
 %}